jwenjian/lucky-you/README.md

 3. Your image file name better be short(like less than 10 words), otherwise it may be wrapped and replaced with `...`

+### Tested OS

+- Linux
+  - Ubuntu
+    - 20.04

+- Mac OS
+  - 10.15.5

+> If you tested this app successfully on your OS that not listed here, welcome to submit an issue to tell us.

 ### Known Issues

 Here are some known issues that need to be fixed: